pavanhk89/samplegitrepo/README.md

 #SampleGitRepo

-This is a sample github repo for trung out GIT
+This is a sample github repo for trying out GIT